-THE PEOPLE OF THE STATE OF NEVADA, REPRESENTED IN SENATE AND ASSEMBLY, DO ENACT AS FOLLOWS:
+THE PEOPLE OF THE STATE OF NEVADA, REPRESENTED IN SENATE AND ASSEMBLY.
+DO ENACT AS FOLLOWS:

 - Section 1.
 Chapter 62G of NRS is hereby amended by adding thereto the provisions set forth as sections 2 to 5, inclusive, of this act. - Sec.
 2. 1.
-A department of juvenile justice services shall secure from appropriate law enforcement agencies information on the background and personal history of each applicant for employment with the department of juvenile justice services, and each employee of the department of juvenile justice services, to determine: - (a) Whether the applicant or employee has been convicted of: - (1) Murder, voluntary manslaughter, involuntary manslaughter or mayhem;
+A department of juvenile justice services shall secure from appropriate law enforcement agencies information on the background and personal history of each applicant for employment with the department of juvenile justice services, and each employee of the department of juvenile justice services who is required to submit to an investigation pursuant to this section, to determine: - (a) Whether the applicant or employee has been convicted of: - (1) Murder, voluntary manslaughter, involuntary manslaughter or mayhem; - (2) Any crime involving the use of a firearm or other deadly weapon;